vuejs/vuepress/docs/advanced/cookbook/README.md

 ## What's the Cookbook for?

 - We are introducing essential concepts in the **Guide**, but you may not know how to dig deeper.
-- We are listing API in the **Reference**, but you may not know how to take full advantage of them.
+- We are listing APIs in the **Reference**, but you may not know how to take full advantage of them.

 So here comes the Cookbook.